 PLEASE READ BEFORE APPLYING

-All applicants must apply by close of day on October 21, 2019 to be considered for this position.
-All applicants must complete an application packet, which includes: cover letter, resume and three (3) references.
+All applicants must apply online by close of day on June 30, 2022 to be considered for this position All applicants must submit a complete application online, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.